 If properly executed an eventual future bearing replacement will require only to warm up the parts to 60° with an hair-dryer.

 Then it will be possible to insert the new cartridge without repeating the whole glueing process.

 Hybrid Ceramic Bearings

-Bearing seals are often the first resposable of bearing durability.
+Bearing seals are generally the first responsable of bearing durability.

-Good seals are really a must for MTB use.
+Good seals are a must for any smooth performing and durable bearing.

-Bearing durability is related to a great number of factors such as seal type and conditions, use mode and frequency, environment, washing mode and frequency, hub maintenance and lubing and more, this makes each individual case quit different.
+Bearing durability is related to a great number of factors such as seal type and their conditions, bike washing mode and frequency, bike use and environment, hub maintenance and more.
+All that makes each individual case quite different.

 Bearing friction should be judged under load when the balls rub and rotate between races.
 In these circumsances the use of hybrid ceramic bearings can offer an advantage.

 Hi-end bearing manufacturers have now acheived much higher quality standards than only few years ago.
 Quality hybrid ceramic bearings are now made with incredibly hard steel races that can survive the coupling with ceramic balls for a much longer life.